marizmelo/marizmelo.github.com/_posts/2013-01-27-requirejs.md

 ---
 layout: article
-title: Boosting your JavaScript loading time with RequireJS
+title: "Boosting your JavaScript loading time with RequireJS"
 date: 2013-01-27 22:23:00
 ---
 There are two common ways to load JavaScript on HTML pages.